dojo/framework/docs/en/custom-elements/supplemental.md

 ### Events

-All widget properties that start with `on` and have a function signature are exposed as events.
+Widget properties that start with `on` and have a function signature are exposed as events.
 The emitted event is the lower cased part of the property name without the "on."
 Listening for the onSignUp property (`{ onSignUp?: () => void }`) would look like this.

 ```html
 <script>